 Technique Description Context-Sensitive Help The ? symbol is the key to receiving help wherever you are in the CLI: Type the ? by itself to see a list of all available commands.
 Word Help - Type a partial word with a ? mark immediately following the partially-typed word to see a list of all possible commands using the word entered so far.
 For example, if you typed i? in Configure mode, the CLI would return the following possible commands based on what you've entered so far: image interface ip Command Help - Type a command followed by a question mark to see all possible arguments for the command as entered.
-If the system returns <cr> , that means the command can be entered as-is. </cr> For example, if you entered gigastream ?, you would see alias .
-You can build your way through the entire command tree by entering ? after each new argument.
-For example, after entering gigastream alias myalias ?, you would see the next valid argument - port-list .
-Note: Typing ? accesses the help system immediately - you do not need to press <enter></enter> .
-Partial Command Entry For all GigaVUE commands and arguments, you only need to enter enough characters to distinguish the command from all other available commands.
+If the system returns <cr> tree by entering ? after each new argument.
+For example, after entering gigastream alias myalias ?, you would see the next valid argument - port-list. </cr> Partial Command Entry For all GigaVUE commands and arguments, you only need to enter enough characters to distinguish the command from all other available commands.
 So, for example, you do not have to enter the full command username - there is only one command starting with the letter u , so you only have to enter u .
 Command Completion If you have partially typed a command, you can press Tab and the CLI will attempt to complete the command for you based on what's been entered so far.
 It is helpful to use the Command Completion feature together with partial command entry - you can press Tab while entering a command to see a list of all available commands matching what you've entered so far.
-For example, you can press p<tab></tab> and the system will return: pass-all ping port port-pair Based on this information, you know that you only need to enter the letter pa to uniquely identify what you've entered as pass-all.
+For example, you can press p < Tab > and the system will return: pass-all ping port port-pair Based on this information, you know that you only need to enter the letter pa to uniquely identify what you've entered as pass-all .